 First flight of a production Rafale, an Aeronavale Rafale M, was in July 1999, the same day the M02 prototype Rafale M landed on the new French aircraft carrier CHARLES DE GAULLE.
 The Aeronavale's requirements were regarded as more pressing than those of the AA, since the Aeronavale's "first line" air combat fighter was the honored but antiquated Vought Crusader, while the AA had the perfectly modern Mirage 2000.

-A new "Pod de Designation Laser de Nouvelle Generation (PDL NG)" targeting pod is now in development by Thales for Rafale service, intended to replace the Damocles pod.
-Similarly, operations of AA combat assets in Afghanistan have encouraged development of smaller guided munitions, such as unguided rockets fitted with laser guidance heads or 20 kilogram (44 pound) class guided glide bombs.
+The first F3R machines were delivered to the AA for evaluation in late 2013, and they are now production standard.
+New weapons are being introduced.
+Operations of AA combat assets in Afghanistan encouraged development of smaller guided munitions, such as unguided rockets fitted with laser guidance heads or 20 kilogram (44 pound) class guided glide bombs.
 Current munitions are costly and overkill for fighting insurgents, particularly in urban areas where heavier munitions can result in severe "collateral damage".

-All 60 Aeronavale machines are expected to be delivered by 2012.
+All 60 Aeronavale machines are now in service.
 Although the Aeronavale had planned that 35 of the 60 would be Rafale BM two-seaters, the Rafale BM was canceled in late 2004 as an economy measure.
 Ironically, the planned uses of the money released by the cancellation included updates to Rafale systems that had become obsolete during the extended development cycle, as well as funding for the next Rafale production batch.

 The AA expects to obtain 212 Rafales.
-Originally the plan had been for 60% of them to be two-seaters, but along with the cancellation of the Rafale BM in late 2004, the service did another about-face, deciding to only acquire two-seaters for conversion training and the nuclear strike mission, reducing the proportion of two-seaters to about 40%.
-Dassault officials believe that the improved software provided by the F3 standard actually will allow the single-seaters to perform complex missions without overburdening the pilot.
+Originally the plan had been for 60% of them to be two-seaters, but in parallel with the cancellation of the Rafale BM in late 2004, the AA did another about-face, deciding to only acquire two-seaters for conversion training and the nuclear strike mission, reducing the proportion of two-seaters to about 40%.
+Dassault officials believe that the improved software provided by the F3 standard will allow the single-seaters to perform complex missions without overburdening the pilot.

 * Dassault officials are considering next-generation improvements to the Rafale, with features such as thrust-vectoring and uprated M88 engines; improved stealth; and enlarged AESA arrays to provide greater spherical coverage.
 A high-profile future option is next-generation computing systems and data links to allow a two-seat Rafale B to control drones for reconnaissance and strike support.
 Reconnaissance drone would be able to identify targets and even designate them with a laser for attacks with guided munitions launched by the Rafale, or an armed drone could perform the attacks directly.
 Communications between the Rafale and the drones could be performed over satellite links, and such communications links could also be used by the Rafale to obtain information from surveillance platforms, such as an AWACS or Joint-STARS aircraft.